JurisDataNerd/JurisDataNerd/README.md

 ### Fauzan Arisanto - JurisDataNerd
 I am a **Double Degree Student in Informatics & Law**.
 I build digital infrastructures that are not only high-performing but also legally compliant and security-first.
 Also... i use Arch BTW!!!

+Currently Working as **Fullstack Developer** for PT.
+Gadjah Medika Cendekia

 - 🎓 **Focus:** Cybersecurity, Digital Forensics, Web Development, Web3 Ethusiast, Smart Contract
 - 💡 **Motto:** *"If code is law, let's write it without loopholes."*